Snoring and Sleep Apnea

 OSA Affects Both Men and Women

-OSA is estimated to occur in approximately 18 -50 million Americans; with prevalence estimated at 9 to 24% of adult men, and 4 to 9% of women.
-Unfortunately, at least 80 percent of such patients go untreated.
-The prevalence in children is estimated to be 1-3%.
+Would you believe that about 1 BILLION people in the world, between the ages of 30 and 69 years, have obstructive sleep apnea?
+That’s 1 in 7 people!
+In the US, OSA is estimated to occur in 24 million people (14.5% of the population).
+Variables that increase OSA risk are age, male sex, obesity, family history, menopause, craniofacial abnormalities, and health behaviors such as cigarette smoking and alcohol consumption.
+Unfortunately, about 80% of OSA patients do not seeke treatment.
 OSA is a treatable condition; however, if left untreated, it is associated with serious medical conditions.
 OSA has been linked to cardiovascular diseases, specially high blood pressure, cardiac arrhythmias, heart attack and stroke.
 Snoring and sleep apnea are also associated with a higher risk of accidents, impaired work performance and strained interpersonal relationships.

 - Daytime fatigue and/or sleepiness